MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 - The user previously opted out of the calibration process
 - The calibration process didn't succeed the last time the user used the device
 - The user has deleted their calibration profiles
-- The device is taken off and puts back on and any of the above circumstances apply
+- The device is taken off and put back on and any of the above circumstances apply

 ![Calibration prompt for adjusting to eyes.](./images/07-et-adjust-for-your-eyes.png)